 - 1 cup shredded mozzarella cheese

-Bake covered with foil for approximately 30 minutes.
+- Bake at 375F covered with foil for approximately 30 minutes.
 Remove the foil and bake for 15-20 minutes more until cheese is melted.

 If you like this recipe, please share with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.

 Thank you so much for stopping by.
 Bring joy and veggie lasagna into your life.
 More delicious lasagna recipe to try?
 I am sure you would enjoy this Spinach Zucchini Lasagna!

 You can also try these Skinny Lasagna Rolls.
 They are made with part-skim ricotta and mozzarella and whole wheat noodles.
 It is easy, quick, and healthy meal for all your family.